Post-Discectomy Rehabilitation | Shift Spinal Health

 • Build tolerance for sitting, standing, and sustained postures

-• Disc loading capacity tested against daily functional demands
+• Loading capacity assessed against daily functional demands

 Four things that separate effective rehabilitation from going through the motions.